 A positive person thinks positive thoughts and uses positive words.
 Choose your words carefully in speaking, writing, and thinking.

 The words you choose affect how others respond to you.
 Stop complaining and make a habit of sharing positive information.

 Stay positive by choosing words like “I can,” “I will try,” “It is possible,” and “I am capable.”

 Add positive affirmations to your morning routine, such as “I am happy with who I am right now, ” “I am confident,” “I am strong,” “I am enough,” and “I choose to be happy.”

 Add Positivity to Your Everyday Life

-Positive people help you to change your own attitude to have a more positive outlook.
+Positive people help you to change your own attitude to have a more positive approach and outlook.